ZF Friedrichshafen AG – Case Study

 Around 1,200 employees access the tool and data worldwide, including everyone in the management team.
 It goes without saying that the intuitiveness of a reporting system is vital to ensuring its acceptance.
 Only if features are intuitive and easy to use are users willing to replace their existing tool in favor of a new solution.

-The ‘storytelling’ approach also contributes to the wider acceptance of the system; an innovation that BOARD developed for ZF’s reporting system.
+The ‘storytelling’ approach also contributes to the wider acceptance of the system; an innovation that Board developed for ZF’s reporting system.
 Predefined stories present data so they are easy to understand and interpret.
-This function should be available at ZF from 2018.

 With the new system, ZF has introduced a state-of-the-art reporting process that perfectly suits the dynamic nature of the business.
 Employees can view and assess reports on a tablet or a computer instead of on paper.
 The former push process, which saw departments send their reports by email, has become a pull process, with stakeholders being able to access centrally stored data at all times.
 Standardizing the design and content has made data faster and easier to compare.